sbb-design-systems/lyne-components/src/components/sbb-accordion/readme.md

 ### Multi

-The `multi` property, if set, allows to have more than one panel expanded at the same time.
+The `multi` property, if set, allows having more than one panel expanded at the same time.

 ```html
 <sbb-accordion multi>